 Top Ten Projects

-This award recognizes ten (or sometimes eleven) schools each year for outstanding projects or activities that they conduct in their schools.
+This award recognizes approximately ten schools each year for outstanding projects or activities that they conduct in their schools.

 Nominees are carefully reviewed by the NJASC Treasurer and then the award winners are decided upon by the State Officers at their December executive meeting.